Julia as a universal platform for statistical software development: Hands-on introduction

 Triply nested implementations in Mata and Python are much slower, I assume because the calculations in the innermost loop have to be interpreted a billion times.
 In constrast, Julia translates all the code down to machine language just once.
 The best alternatives I have found in the other two languages are essentially the same:

 \begin{stlog} mata function XQX(Q, X) return (rowsum((X * Q) :* X)) end

 python def XQX(Q,X): return ((X @ Q) * X).sum(axis=1) end \end{stlog} Both delegate the computation to built-in matrix operations, which are fast because they are implemented in compiled C or Fortran.
 However, both contain a subtle inefficiency.
 They create the large, temporary matrices ${\bf XQ}$ and ${\bf XQ \otimes\bf X}$, before summing their rows and dispensing with them.
 Since in our example ${\bf X}$ is $10^7 \times 10$, and since double-precision numbers take 8 bytes, the temporary matrices require some 800 megabytes each.
 Allocating and deallocating memory itself takes time.
-Expanding the memory footprint of an algorithm can also reduce speed by exceeding the capacity of a CPU's memory caches, forcing the CPU to idle while data are written to and read from the computer's main memory.
+Expanding the memory footprint of an algorithm can also reduce speed by exceeding the capacity of a CPU's memory caches, forcing the CPU to idle while data are transferred to and from the computer's main memory.
 In contrast, the triply-looped Julia code demands essentially no temporary storage.

 This inefficiency of Mata and Python can be seen as an artifact of the two-language problem Julia was designed to solve.
-The best one can do in those languages is rely on a set of canned routines, such as for matrix multiplication, that are written in another language (C++ or Fortran), routines that, while fast on their own terms, are nearly impossible to revise, yet not optimized for the purpose at hand.
+The best one can do in those languages is rely on a set of canned routines, such as for matrix multiplication, that are written in another language (C++ or Fortran), routines that, while fast on their own terms, are not optimized for the purpose at hand and nearly impossible to revise.

 To create a test bed for these functions, I construct ${\bf X}$ as a Stata data set and ${\bf Q}$ as a Stata matrix, then copy them into Mata, Python, and Julia.
 The {\tt set rmsg on} command generates timing reports: